Usability Problems – 7 Methods to Uncover Usability Issues on Your WebsiteBy Khalid Saleh+

 Advantages of Usability Testing

-- Help you identify and uncover problems; as usability testing can help in clarifying any issue you noticed during analysis of analytics data or heatmaps/video recording.
+- Help you identify and uncover problems; as user testing can help in clarifying any issue you noticed during analysis of analytics data or heatmaps/video recording.

 - Test the validity of a certain feature on a page or on a site.